GATB/simka/README.md

 * data
 	- show how to layout simka input

-A brief description of each examples:
+A brief description of each example:
 * 1-basic_usage
 	- 1-simple_test.py
 		- run Simka with its default parameters